 Hi, folks!
-Today, I’ll be telling you about how we can update the Verizon Samsung Galaxy Tab E 8.0 to Android 6.0.1 Marshmallow.
+Today, I’ll be telling you about how we can update the Verizon Samsung Galaxy Tab E 8.0 ( SM-T377V) to Android 6.0.1 Marshmallow.
 By flashing the stock Marshmallow firmware on your Tab E, you can not only upgrade its software but unbrick it too.
 The steps are pretty simple, but they need to be followed correctly so that the flashing goes successfully.

 The Galaxy Tab E in its prime was supposed to be a low end or lightweight device that can handle day to day tasks with perfection.
 But as it turned out it can handle other stuff as well that does include gaming.
 Pretty neat for the Price range.

-If you own the Verizon variant of the Samsung Galaxy Tab E 8.0 (SM-T377V), there’s a good news for you.
+If you own the Verizon variant of the Samsung Galaxy Tab E 8.0 (SM-T377V), there’s a piece of good news for you.
 Verizon seeded it’s branded revision of Marshmallow and in this post where we describe how to do it like a pro.

 There is nothing really to worry about if you follow the steps correctly.
 But for the sake of formality, we warn you to do things carefully.
 We’ll not be responsible if something goes wrong in the way because you followed the steps incorrectly.
 With that out of the way, let’s move on.